 Indicator Description Additional boundary Unit Estimated direct economic contribution Direct economic contribution is the sum of the wages and salaries paid, supplier and contractor payments, taxes paid, capital reinvested in the business, dividends, interest payments and R&D. It does not include indirect contributions to the economy, such as through indirect job creation through the supply chain.
-Data is derived from financial records for the year in review, with additional data collection on specific elements as described below.
-Same boundary as outcome USD (million) Employee salaries, wages and pensions - comprises all employer costs as reported in our 20-F, plus payments to pension plans. excluding the amounts borne and collected by the employer in the form of payroll tax that are presented within the total tax contribution.
+Data is derived from financial records for the year in review, with additional data collection on specific elements as described below: Same boundary as outcome USD (million) Employee salaries, wages and pensions - comprises all employer costs as reported in our 20-F, plus payments to pension plans. excluding the amounts borne and collected by the employer in the form of payroll tax that are presented within the total tax contribution.
 Supplier and contractor payments - exclude any taxes, R&D or capital expenditure included in other categories.
-R&amp;D spend and capex - although these are subcategories of certain other categories given, such as payments to suppliers, they are notable contributions to society in terms of intellectual, financial and manufactured capital, and are therefore extracted here in order to provide more detail.
+R&D spend and capex - although these are subcategories of certain other categories given, such as payments to suppliers, they are notable contributions to society in terms of intellectual, financial and manufactured capital, and are therefore extracted here in order to provide more detail.
 Dividends - includes dividends paid to ArcelorMittal shareholders and those dividends paid to non-controlling interests.

-dicator Description Additional boundary Unit otal tax ontribution Total tax contribution includes all tax payments borne by the company, or collected on behalf of third parties, which represent our contribution to the local economies where we operate.
-Details of the elements making up the figures, are set out below: Same boundary as outcome USD (million) 'Corporate income tax' comprises all taxes that are based on the taxable profits of a company.
-'Payroll taxes' comprise two parts: (i) employee payroll taxes: payroll and employee taxes withheld from employee remuneration, and paid to governments, i.e. tax collected by ArcelorMittal and remitted to governments on behalf of employees. (ii) employer payroll taxes: payroll and employer taxes payable as a result of a company's capacity as an employer.
-'Local taxes' comprises: (i) property tax: taxes on the ownership and use of immovable property and other property (e.g. net asset). (ii) environment tax: any taxes with (potential) environmental effects that encourage behavioural changes and/or discourage environmental damage and/or a reduction in the use of natural resources; including Air emissions, Water emissions, Residues (elimination of waste, storage residues) etc. (iii) energy tax: taxes, contributions collected by energy suppliers, transport system operators net of any refund from government. (iv) tax on activities: taxes on turnover (other than VAT) and similar business taxes other than those levied on profits.
-'Other taxes' comprise: customs & excise duties, motor vehicle tax, government royalties, mining taxes (EBITDA part), taxes on salary (other than payroll taxes), business tax on surface/energy, irrecoverable indirect taxes, financial transaction tax and other minor taxes.
-'Government royalties' are calculated according to the scope of extractive industry reporting under the EU Accounting Directive 2013/34/EU.
+Indicator Des cription Additional boundary Unit Total tax contribution com our al tax contribution includes all tax payments borne by the npany, or collected on behalf of third parties, which represent contribution to the local economies where we operate.
+Details ne elements making up the figures, are set out below: Same boundary as outcome USD (million) rporate income tax' comprises all taxes that are based on the able profits of a company.
+'Pay yroll taxes' comprise two parts: (i) employee payroll taxes: payroll and employee taxes withheld from employee remuneration, and paid to governments, i.e. tax collected by ArcelorMittal and remitted to governments on behalf of employees. (ii) employer payroll taxes: payroll and employer taxes payable as a result of a company's capacity as an employer.
+'Loc cal taxes' comprises: (i) property tax: taxes on the ownership and use of immovable property and other property (e.g. net asset). (ii) environment tax: any taxes with (potential) environmental effects that encourage behavioural changes and/or discourage environmental damage and/or a reduction in the use of natural resources; including Air emissions, Water emissions, Residues (elimination of waste, storage residues) etc. (iii) energy tax: taxes, contributions collected by energy suppliers, transport system operators net of any refund from government. (iv) tax on activities: taxes on turnover (other than VAT) and similar business taxes other than those levied on profits. gove than ner taxes' comprise: customs & excise duties, motor vehicle tax, ernment royalties, mining taxes (EBITDA part), taxes on salary (other n payroll taxes), business tax on surface/energy, irrecoverable rect taxes, financial transaction tax and other minor taxes. extr vernment royalties' are calculated according to the scope of active industry reporting under the EU Accounting Directive 3/34/EU.